(Continued from Part 1)

-Unfortunately, no one I spoke to on these initial excursions had any idea about the underwater city (see part 1 of this series).
+Unfortunately, no one I spoke to had any idea about the underwater city (see part 1 of this series).
 Maybe my horrible Spanish was to blame but even with the help of an interpreter, such questions were met with blank stares.
 I decided to attempt to talk with a scientist on my next visit.
 A little over a month later, I was back in Havana visiting the museums.

 From the beachside hotels a bus can get you to downtown Havana within an half-hour.
 You can grab a cab from there to the University where on the second floor of a u-shaped building they have the Museo Antropológico Montané (The Montaine Museum of Anthropology) or you can just linger downtown.